Skip to Main Content

 How to prevent falls in the hospital

-The risk of falls can increase in the hospital because of illness, procedures, medicines, and changes in environment and routine.
-Medical devices and equipment can interfere with movement or cause a patient to trip.
-Some patients may need to wear a special hospital bracelet if they have an increased risk of falls.
+Your child's fall risk can increase in the hospital because of illness, procedures, medicines, and changes in environment and routine.
+Medical devices and equipment can interfere with movement or cause your child to trip.
+Your child may need to wear a special hospital bracelet if they have an increased risk of falls.

 Ways to help prevent falls in the hospital include: